Our story

 BJJ Black Belt · 3x Master World Champion · Gracie Barra Curitiba

 Black belt, practising psychologist and one of the most passionate advocates for women in BJJ globally.
 Started training at 28, won her first World Championship in 2013, and in 2014 founded NKBJJ — an exclusively female BJJ team.
-SAGIG flew her in from Brazil for a single landmark camp in November 2017.
+She headlined the SAGIG camp in November 2017.

 Our values